 How to treat cradle cap fast

-For my son, I have tried coconut oil, and other scrubbers to take that off but nothing seemed to work.
+I have tried other types of scrubbers to get rid of the cradle cap, but nothing seemed to work.

 The best remedy to get rid of cradle cap